User Case: How Can I Move Files from Dropbox to OneDrive?

 In addition, with the addition of OneDrive to the Office 365 subscription to provide 1TB of storage space, OneDrive may represent better value.

-And, other differences of security between the two are existed.
-Dropbox uses a password to manage all data in an account, while OneDrive not only provides support for the encryption of the entire account, but also provides password management for each file, making it more difficult for any potential attacker to unlock all data.
+While both OneDrive and Dropbox use Advanced Encryption Standards for files stored on their systems, OneDrive and Dropbox have had different results in enforcing security assurances.
+While Dropbox uses passwords to manage all data in an account, OneDrive not only provides encryption support for the entire account, but also password management for each file, making it more difficult for any potential attacker to unlock all the data.
+Also, Dropbox was hacked in 2012, and OneDrive has so far not reported a similar attack.

-Now, migrating files from Dropbox to OneDrive may be a problem need to be solved.
+Now, migrating files from Dropbox to OneDrive may be a problem that needs to be solved.
 How to transfer files and data from Dropbox to OneDrive?
 Please read the following part.

 The most traditional way may be to download files on a certain cloud to a local device, and then upload them to another corresponding cloud.